The Wild Blue: Critical reviews

 Kirkus Reviews notes one of the strengths of the book was Ambrose's ability to explore the former lives of McGovern and his crew, and answer the question "From whence came such men?”
 The review describes McGovern’s background (his father was a preacher), then follows him (and others) "through the arduous and highly competitive training process."
 Kirkus describes McGovern's love for debate in High School, his desire to obtain a quality education, and the great importance his father, as a member of the clergy, placed on serving one's fellow man through hard work and discipline.
 These influences followed McGovern throughout his life as he furthered his education after leaving the service by using the G.I.
 Bill to graduate from Dakota Wesleyan University and then receiving a Ph.D. in History from Northwestern University.
 After losing his run for President in 1972, he worked in a variety of programs to combat global poverty.
-In his hopes to bring the Viet Nam war to a quicker conclusion, as outlined in the Hatfield-McGovern Amendment which he co-authored, McGovern may have wished to relieve America of the burden of war he had known so well as a WWII B-24 bomber pilot.
+In his hopes to bring the Vietnam war to a quicker conclusion, as outlined in the Hatfield-McGovern Amendment which he co-authored, McGovern may have wished to relieve America of the burden of war he had known so well as a WWII B-24 bomber pilot.
 The reviewer believes the novel is rich in "nostalgia and admiration" for the pilots and the era, but lacks thorough analysis.
 Nonetheless, like many of Ambrose's works, it is a tantalizing and enjoyable read, and loaded with well-researched history of the B-24s and the pilot's lives, particularly McGovern's.

 The Capital Times noted that the book was well received and that among McGovern's humanitarian work after losing the 1972 election to Richard Nixon was founding the Teresa McGovern Center in 1996.
 The Center treated as many as 400 cases of drug addiction and alcoholism a year.